m4dzix/todo-list-react/README.md

 - Mark as complete: Click green box on left from task content.
   Second click on confirmed icon will reverse 'completed' animation.

-- Remove task: click red icon with `x`.
+- Remove task: click red icon with trash.

 - Mark all tasks as completed: click on button `MARK ALL TASKS AS COMPLETED` on menubar above task list.